benchmarko/CPCBasic/README.md

 - It is just BASIC and cannot execute Z80 machine code
 - Changing the color with "INK" does not change existing drawings, no blinking colors
 - "TESTR" cannot distinguish between pens of same color
-- Not implemented commands, e.g. DEFINT, DEFREAL, DEFSTR, KEY, KEY DEF
+- Not implemented commands, e.g. KEY, KEY DEF
 - RESTORE on lines without DATA
-- Print does not handle BASIC control codes
+- Print does not handle all BASIC control codes
+- Limited type checking, limited DEFINT, DEFREAL, DEFSTR,
 - No sound
 - No direct input mode of BASIC commands, e.g. LIST, RENUM, ...
 - Few code checks